 Today we're excited to share what we've learned from our adventures in creating apps, where we think the app world is headed, and why we love it so much (spoiler: it's not about the money).

-, apps are a baby industry.
+Much like blogging, apps are a baby industry.
 It's so young it's hard to tell what will happen.
 That's okay.
 It's really healthy, actually!
 The app world is constantly changing, which is fun and exciting.
 The energy is electric.
 I am constantly learning from what others try, what catches on, and what users are gravitating toward.

 With that said, we've actually developed four apps in the last two years, so we've learned a lot of lessons.
 (I know above it says we released two apps, but we also released an Android and Windows version of Spiegeling, which are a development process all their own.)
 And we're still learning!
 Here are a few of the pros and cons of the current app business, from our perspective.